Roy Dwight: Personal life

-When he was eight, Roy's mother died in childbirth while giving birth to his sister Susan, and following his father's death, he moved in with his grandparents.
+When he was eight, Dwight's mother died in childbirth while giving birth to his sister Susan, and following his father's death, he moved in with his grandparents.

-He married Constance Carver in Dartford in 1954, and was the cousin of singer Sir Elton John (real name Reg Dwight); Roy's father Edwin and Sir Elton's father Stanley were brothers.
+He married Constance Carver in Dartford in 1954, and was the cousin of singer Elton John (birth name Reg Dwight); Roy's father Edwin and Elton's father Stanley were brothers.
+Elton played at Roy and Connie's wedding as a young child as one of his first public performances after the band booked to play the wedding reception turned up late.

-Roy Dwight died in London in 2002 at the age of 69.
+Dwight died in London in 2002 at the age of 69.